Discover it Now!

 Besides, a formal acceptance and commitment to pay the travel expenses of the expert, a random full-day audit that might be necessary in exceptional cases.

-After checking, the application is submitted to a jury (3 members, rotating every 2 years) outside the country of applicant institution.
+Once your application is submitted via REDCap, it is forwarded to a jury of experts (3 members, rotating every 2 years) outside the country of the applicants institution.

-As the maximum score is 40, centers meeting 80% (score 32) of the maximum score are proposed for certification to the ESGO Guidelines, Quality Assurance and Recommendations Committee then the ESGO Council, which makes the final decision.
+As the maximum score is 40, centers meeting 80% (score 32) of the maximum score are proposed for certification to the ESGO Centre Accreditation and European Database Committee who make the final decision.

 The criteria defining a Centre of Excellence are:

-The award will be delivered by the Guidelines, Recommendations and Quality Assurance Committee of the ESGO.
+The award as Centre of Excellence will be delivered by the Centre Accreditation&European database Committee of ESGO.

 Get notified on all news and activities right in your mailbox.